| | The 1.5 acre site along Llagas Creek was donated by Bernard S Machado on June

 games and imaginative play, local history, and/or folk dancing.

+Each grade level does different activities.
 Grades 4 and 5 have history programs tailored to their grade

 level.
 The Grade 4 Gold Rush Program is an 1849 experience